Julen Lopetegui news: Real Madrid flop returns to management at Sevilla | Goal.com

 🛬 Welcome to Sevilla, Julen Lopetegui! 🖊#WeareSevilla pic.twitter.com/AW7HTOJiFq— Sevilla FC (@SevillaFC_ENG) June 4, 2019

-Some 15 years prior to take the reins at Real, Lopetegui spent 10 games in charge of Rayo Vallecano in the Spanish second tier.
+Some 15 years prior to taking the reins at Real, Lopetegui spent 10 games in charge of Rayo Vallecano in the Spanish second tier.

 He then went on to spend time with Madrid’s B side and various youth teams within the Spain set-up before taking charge of Porto in 2014.